BLIPs: Bayesian Learned Interatomic Potentials: Experiments

-The final set of experiments focuses on fine-tuning a pretrained MLIP.
+This experiment focuses on fine-tuning a pretrained MLIP on SiO\textsubscript{2}.
 In the current era of increasing data and compute scale, training universal models from scratch is often impractical without large computional resources.
 Instead, it is common to fine-tune existing pretrained models.
-Among recent advancements, we select the ORB v3 Direct 20OMat model \citep{rhodes2025orb}, a state-of-the-art direct force field that is not rotationally-equivariant.
-We fine-tune this model on a dataset composed of various silica (SiO\textsubscript{2}) structures extracted from long and diverse molecular dynamics simulations.
+Among recent advancements, we select the ORB v3 Direct 20OMat model \citep{rhodes2025orb}, a state-of-the-art direct force field that is not rotationally equivariant.
+We fine-tune the silica glass (SiO\textsubscript{2}) dataset introduced by~\citep{tan2023single}, which consists of system snapshots extracted from diverse, long molecular dynamics trajectories.
 Each configuration contains 699 atoms in total, including 233 silicon and 466 oxygen atoms.
-This dataset presents a realistic and challenging benchmark, as the formation of large bulk structures makes DFT calculations computationally expensive. \paragraph{Dataset and metrics:} The silica glass (SiO\textsubscript{2}) dataset introduced by~\citep{tan2023single} consists of system snapshots extracted from diverse, long molecular dynamics trajectories.
-These trajectories capture a range of physical conditions, including temperature equilibration, cooling, uniaxial tension, compression, and more (see \citet{tan2023single} for details on dataset generation).
+This dataset presents a realistic and challenging benchmark, as the formation of large bulk structures makes DFT calculations computationally expensive.
+An example configuration from the dataset is shown in Figure~\ref{fig:silica}.
 We fine-tune models using varying numbers of training samples ($32$, $128$, and $1024$) and evaluate performance on a held-out test set of $373$ samples.
-Importantly, no structurally similar configurations appear in both the training and test sets, ensuring a robust evaluation.
-An example configuration from the dataset is shown in Figure~\ref{fig:silica}.
-This experimental setup allows us to assess both predictive accuracy under varying data regimes and the reliability of uncertainty estimates in a realistic application.
 We report performance using three metrics: mean absolute error (MAE), expected calibration error (ECE), and Spearman correlation.
 Further details on the dataset and evaluation metrics can be found in Section~\ref{sec:data_metrics}.